Climate-adaptive building shell

-Climate-adaptive building shell (CABS) is a term in building engineering that describes the group of facades and roofs that interact with the variability in their environment in a dynamic way.
+In building engineering, a climate-adaptive building shell (CABS) is a façade or roof that interacts with the variability of its environment in a dynamic way.
 Conventional structures have static building envelopes and therefore cannot act in response to changing weather conditions and occupant requirements.
 Well-designed CABS have two main functions: they contribute to energy-saving for heating, cooling, ventilation, and lighting, and they induce a positive impact on the indoor environmental quality of buildings.

 Definition

 The description of CABS made by Loonen et al. says that:A climate adaptive building shell has the ability to repeatedly and reversibly change some of its functions, features or behavior over time in response to changing performance requirements and variable boundary conditions, and does this with the aim of improving overall building performance.
 This definition shows several components that conform CABS, and are addressed in this article.

 The first part of the definition is related to its fundamental characteristic; being adaptive envelopes, or in other words, having skins that could adjust to new circumstances.
 This means that envelopes should be able to "alter slightly as to achieve the desired result", "become used to a new situation", and even return to their original stage if needed.
-Although occupants’ desired conditions are indoors, they are affected by the outdoor surroundings.
+Although occupants' desired conditions are indoors, they are affected by the outdoor surroundings.
 While these outcomes can be broadly defined, there is a consensus that the purpose of CABS is to provide shelter, protection, and a comfortable indoor environmental quality by consuming the minimum amount of energy needed.
 Therefore, the objective is to improve the well-being and productivity of people inside the building by making it sensitive to its surroundings.

 CABS must satisfy different demands that compete or even conflict with each other.
 For example, they must find the compromise between daylight and glare, fresh air and draft, ventilation and excessive humidity, shutters and luminaires, heat gains and overheating, and others among them.
 The dynamism of the envelope required to manage these compromises could be accomplished in various ways, for example by moving components, by the introduction of airflows or by a chemical change in a material.
 However, it is not sufficient to simply add adaptive features to the design or the existing building, they must be integrated into it as a whole system.
 Therefore, by using CABS technologies, a variety of opportunities are available for a transformation from "manufactured" to "mediated" indoor spaces.